algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 - Players will move through the game linearly, with each code unlocking subsequent cards or app content.
 - Certain puzzles will involve both physical card manipulation and digital app interactivity.

-### 2.4.4.
-Functional Limits and Gameplay Scope

-#### 2.4.4.1.
-Scenario Length
-- The single game session will last approximately **30 minutes**, matching the timer duration.

-#### 2.4.4.2.
-No QR Codes
-- There will be no QR code scanning or linking mechanisms.
-All interactions between the cards and the app will be manual (numeric code reference).

-#### 2.4.4.3.
-Single Game Design
-- The app and card system will only support **one scenario/game**, with no expansions planned.

 ### 2.5.
 Scenarios

 #### 2.5.1.
 Overview